Multifamily Executive recently spoke with five industry leaders to get their predictions on what’s in store for 2017.

 You can’t stay red-hot forever – The experts agreed that some of the cities that have experienced explosive growth in multifamily – places like Denver, Houston and Phoenix – will start to cool off slightly because there’s plenty of supply.
 But they foresee no cooling in markets like San Diego, Nashville and Atlanta.
 Look for a mini-boom in multifamily in the western San Fernando Valley north of Los Angeles, where supply hasn’t kept pace in recent years.

 With these upcoming multifamily trends in mind, LP is driving innovation with building products that are changing the way we meet the needs of the multifamily building industry.

 Our LP® FlameBlock® fire-rated OSB sheathing, for example, provides timesaving and cost-saving benefits to multifamily builders.
 Our LP® TechShield® radiant barrier sheathing can help lower cooling costs

-Check back on the blog next week where we’ll discuss 2017 industry forecasts for single-family housing!
+Browse throughout the blog where we discuss 2017 industry forecasts for single-family housing!

 Big builder market share has doubled in the last 25 years and now represents about 50 percent of housing starts nationwide – and even 75 percent in some major metro areas.
 These mega-builders have huge budgets for both land development and marketing.
 It’s increasingly difficult for small and medium-sized builders to compete, but LP is committed to helping them prosper.Continue Reading